 Keep in mind that with the exception of decoders, components from one manufacturer rarely, if ever, are compatible with those from another.
 An NCE throttle will not work on a railway controlled by either a Lenz, Digitrax or MRC command station, and vice versa.
 However, nearly all components in any given system are compatible with other components from the same manufacturer.
 If, for example, you plan to use your throttle on a club layout as well as your own, and the club uses the Digitrax Super Chief, you can buy Digitrax’s Zephyr system and an additional UT-4 utility throttle and both can be connected to the club layout - the Zephyr command station as a 3 amp booster and the throttle as, well, another throttle.

 However, you do NOT need to buy your decoders from the same manufacturer as your DCC system; just about all readily available decoders are NMRA compatible.
-However, just like a car, it’s the extras that add to the cost.
+But like a car, it’s the extras that add to the cost.
 Basic decoders control direction, speed and directional lights.
 Prepare to pay more if you want to separately control locomotive ditch lights, lights that emulate an open firebox on a steam locomotive, sound, momentum, Back EMF, etc.

 You're not going to get into DCC for less than about Can$250, which will get you a starter set such as Digitrax’s ‘Zephyr’ or NCE's 'Power Cab'.
 You're going to need the following: